fastify/fastify/docs/Reference/LTS.md

 ### Security Support Beyond LTS

-Our partner HeroDevs provides commercial security support through the OpenJS Ecosystem Sustainability Program for versions of Fastify that are beyond LTS.
+Our partner HeroDevs provides commercial security support through the OpenJS Ecosystem Sustainability Program for versions of Fastify that are EOL.
 For more information, see their [Never Ending Support][hd-link] service.

 ### Schedule